ahvar/gene_annotator/README.md

     # run the container interactively and override the ENTRYPOINT
     # map port '5000' of the host to port '5000' of the container
     $ docker run -it -p 5000:5000 --entrypoint /bin/bash --name gene_annotate_container gene_annotate

-# Functionality
-    - Reads data from genes.csv and gene_annotations.tsv.
-    - Identifies and logs duplicate records.
-    - Removes duplicate records and logs the unique ones.
-    - Writes the gene_type count to gene_type_count.csv.
-    - Determines if hgnc_id exists and appends a new column hgnc_id_exists.
-    - Merges gene data with gene annotations.
-    - Excludes records where tigrfam_id is null or contains specific undesired values.
-    - Writes excluded tigrfam_id entries to excluded_tigrfam_ids.csv.
-    - Outputs the final merged data to final_results.csv.